sendhilg/water-flow-calculator/BRIEF.md

 glasses in the next row.
 That is, half of the overflow pours into the left glass while the remainder of the overflow pours into the right glass.

-Write a program that is able to calculate and illustrate how much liquid is in the j’th glass of the i’th row when K litres are poured into the top most glass.
+Write a program that is able to calculate and illustrate how much liquid is in the j'th glass of the i'th row when K litres are poured into the top most glass.

 The solution can be a command line tool or have a graphical interface.